-Slide the end of the picture hanging wire through the left D-ring far enough so that there is 3 to 4 inches of excess.
+Slide the end of the picture hanging wire through the left D-ring far enough so that there is three to four inches of excess.
 Securely knot the end of the wire on the D-ring.
 Twist another inch of excess wire up the rest of the wire.
 Cut off excess.

 Attach Right Side of Wire

 Pull the wire directly across the picture frame to the right rail.
-Slide the wire through the right D-ring and cut it off so that about 4 inches of wire remains.
+Slide the wire through the right D-ring and cut it off so that about four inches of wire remains.
 Hold the wire with one hand.
 Use your other hand to pull the wire upward, keeping it taut.
-Stop the wire about 1 to 2 inches short before it reaches the top edge of the top rail.
+Stop the wire about one to two inches short before it reaches the top edge of the top rail.
 Knot and twist the wire on the right D-ring.